idexio/idex-contracts-ikon/GOVERNANCE.md

 ## Overview

 Ikon’s on-chain components span three primary contracts, each with attendant controls and governance.
-Ikon’s primary contracts also interact with an extensible set of bridge adapter contracts, index price adapter contracts, and oracle price adapter contracts.
+Ikon’s primary contracts also interact with an extensible set of cross-chain bridge adapter contracts, index price adapter contracts, and oracle price adapter contracts.

 ## Custodian Contract